Personal website: http://www.paregorios.org

 - 1985: Graduated high school from The Randolph School, Huntsville, Alabama

-- 2/2008 - present: Associate Director for Digital Programs, Institute for the Study of the Ancient World, New York University
+- 2/2008 - present: Associate Director for Digital Programs and Senior Research Scholar, Institute for the Study of the Ancient World, New York University

 - 2/2006 - 1/2008: Pleiades Project Director, Ancient World Mapping Center, University of North Carolina at Chapel Hill (UNC-CH)

 - 8/2000 - 2/2006: Director, Ancient World Mapping Center, UNC-CH

 - 8/1995 - 1/2004: Multiple part-time positions while a graduate student in the Department of History, UNC-CH

 - 1996 - 1998: Graduate Teaching Assistant, Department of History